-We recommend submitting a custom cover letter for each position you apply for, as it allows you to do the following crucial things:
+We strongly advise submitting a custom cover letter for each position you apply for, as it allows you to accomplish the following goals:

-- Provide additional information: A cover letter gives you the opportunity to provide additional information not included on your CV (such as why you have a gap in employment or that you will be in town for a potential interview next month).
+A cover letter gives you the opportunity to provide additional information not included on your CV such as why you have a gap in employment or that you will be in town for a potential interview next month.

 2) Regurgitating information from your CV

-You should use your cover letter to expand on bullet points in your CV and add additional information - not to simply re-state what you have already written.
+Instead, you should use your cover letter to expand on bullet points in your CV and add additional information.

 When crafting your cover letter, consider these questions: